sisimai/p5-sisimai/README-JA.md

 use Sisimai;
 my $v = Sisimai->make('/path/to/mbox'); # or path to Maildir/

+# Beginning with v4.22.7p2, both make() and dump() method of Sisimai class can
-# Read bounce messages from variable instead of a path to mailbox
+# read bounce messages from variable instead of a path to mailbox
 use IO::File;
 my $r = '';
 my $f = IO::File->new('/path/to/mbox'); # or path to Maildir/